-Homeland chief: I should have delayed order on immigration
+Homeland chief: 'Thousands' of Syrian fighters could reach US

+He faced numerous questions about President Donald Trump's controversial order -- which temporarily suspended nationals from seven high-risk countries from entering the US and put a pause on the refugee program.
+It has since been put on hold pending court challenges and has seen numerous walk-backs in implementation guidance, including carifying that green card holders are exempted.

+"The ban was based on countries we don't have any real confidence in right now that they can help us vet people that come into the United States.
+Countries that are clearly in disarray," Kelly told the committee.

-Washington (CNN)Department of Homeland Security Secretary John Kelly took responsibility on Tuesday for the quick rollout of President Donald Trump's controversial travel ban executive order, saying he wished he had delayed enacting it.
+Kelly also took responsibility on Tuesday for the quick rollout of the executive order, saying he wished he had delayed enacting it.

-Kelly was testifying before Congress for the first time since being sworn in, speaking at a border security hearing held by the House Homeland Security Committee.

 Chairman Mike McCaul, a Texas Republican, told Kelly he was unhappy with some aspects of the implementation of the order, including the lack of consultation with members of Congress and reports that it was not thoroughly put through the agencies involved in putting it in place.